Skip to main navigation Skip to search Skip to main content

 Research Interests

-My research interests are at the intersection of the economics of climate change and development economics, with a focus on empirical evaluation of the economic impacts of extreme weather events, such as floods, and on issues of Public - No restriction policy related to the economics of adaptation to climate change.
+My research interests are at the intersection of the economics of climate change and development economics, with a focus on empirical evaluation of the economic impacts of extreme weather events, such as floods, and on issues of public policy related to the economics of adaptation to climate change.

 Teaching Interests